prince-kumar-ds/Retrieval_Augmented_Generation/Readme.md

 Deployment with APIs and UI
 📌 Conclusion

-This project demonstrates my ability to design and implement production-relevant AI systems using modern GenAI techniques, with a strong focus on Accuracy, Scalability, and practical application.
+This project demonstrates my ability to design and implement production-relevant AI systems using modern GenAI techniques, with a strong focus on accuracy, scalability, and practical application.